kawansoft/AceQL.Client/README.md

 - to get the details of each table.

-It also allows wrapping remote tables, columns, indexes, etc. into easy to use provided Java classes: Table, Index, Column, etc.
+It also allows wrapping remote tables, columns, indexes, etc. into easy to use provided C# classes: Table, Index, Column, etc.

 First step is to get an instance of `RemoteDatabaseMetaData`: